 something I'll rerun the tests to see what is happening:)

-#5 Updated by Gyula Csom almost 11 years ago
+#5 Updated by Gyula Csom about 11 years ago

 There's a problem related to dynamic IP assignment.
 In our context we have to support virtual clusters, but the issue is more general, it can come up in any context when there's more then one VM within a virtual network (which is very likely:)).